Xinglab/TEQUILA-seq/README.md

 #### Identification of tumor aberrant transcript isoforms

 We wrote a script, [SampleSpecificIsoforms.py](./scripts/SampleSpecificIsoforms.py), to identify transcript isoforms that are present at significantly elevated proportions in a single cell line replicate based on TEQUILA-seq data generated on our panel of 40 breast cancer cell lines (2 replicates for each of the 40 breast cancer cell lines) (hereafter referred to as "sample-specific" transcript isoforms).
 Briefly, our script uses the following approach to identify sample-specific transcript isoforms:
-1. For each gene, generate an m-by-80 matrix comprised of read counts (rounded to the nearest integer) for m discovered transcript isoforms across 80 TEQUILA-seq samples (2 replicates for each of the 40 breast cancer cell lines).
+1. For each gene, generate an *m*-by-80 matrix comprised of read counts (rounded to the nearest integer) for *m* discovered transcript isoforms across 80 TEQUILA-seq samples (2 replicates for each of the 40 breast cancer cell lines).
 2. Run a chi-square test of homogeneity (FDR $\lt$ user-specified threshold) on the matrix to assess whether transcript isoform proportions for the given gene are homogenous across all samples.
-3. Focusing on genes identified by the chi-square test as having an FDR-adjusted *p*-value $\lt$ the user-specified threshold, run a post-hoc one-tailed binomial test (FDR $\;t$ user-specified threshold) to identify sample-isoform pairs in which the transcript isoform proportion in the given sample is significantly higher than the overall transcript isoform proportion over all samples (i.e., sum of read counts of the transcript isoform over all samples divided by the sum of read counts of the gene over all samples)
+3. Focusing on genes identified by the chi-square test as having an FDR-adjusted *p*-value $\lt$ user-specified threshold, run a post-hoc one-tailed binomial test (FDR $\lt$ user-specified threshold) to identify sample-isoform pairs in which the transcript isoform proportion in the given sample is significantly higher than the overall transcript isoform proportion over all samples (i.e., sum of read counts of the transcript isoform over all samples divided by the sum of read counts of the gene over all samples)

 Detailed usage information for our script is shown below: